Section 90 Row A Seat 6.

 There was no corporate money up there.

-After a couple years of Jim and me splitting the tickets, Paul also began to share a third of the games.
+After a couple seasons of Jim and me splitting the tickets, Paul also began to share a third of the games.
 It only seemed natural since had it not been for Paul bringing Jim out to play with the Bulls, I would never have met Jim.
 When I left Collegiate Sports, Jim was hired to work at the Yorkdale store where I had worked with Paul.
-Perhaps if I had never left the store when I did, Jim and Paul never would have met either.
+Perhaps if I had never left the store when I did, Jim and Paul might never have met either.

 Besides, Paul like Jim and me was also a lifelong diehard Leaf fan.

 We usually got the two sheets of tickets in our hands around mid-September.
 The first pick for myself was always the Edmonton Oilers game and my guarantee that I was going to see Gretzky, sometimes on his one and only visit to Toronto.
-Jim and Paul would always choose the Montreal game since the Habs like the Oilers would only visit Toronto three times every two years.
+Jim and Paul would always choose the Montreal game since the Habs like the Oilers would only visit Toronto three times every two seasons.